kubernetes/enhancements/keps/sig-storage/4650-stateful-set-update-claim-template/README.md

 How to update PVCs:
-1. If `volumeClaimUpdateStrategy` is `InPlace`, and if `volumeClaimTemplate` and actual PVC only differ in mutable fields (`spec.resources.requests.storage`, `spec.volumeAttributesClassName`, `metadata.labels`, and `metadata.annotations` currently), update the PVC in-place to the extent possible.
+1. If `volumeClaimUpdateStrategy` is `InPlace`, and if `volumeClaimTemplates` and actual PVC only differ in mutable fields (`spec.resources.requests.storage`, `spec.volumeAttributesClassName`, `metadata.labels`, and `metadata.annotations` currently), update the PVC in-place to the extent possible.
    Do not perform the update that will be rejected by API server, such as